– A meditation in music

 This programme will last approximately 55 minutes.

-Presented with generous support from Jewish Partisan Educational FoundationPrologue: M Gelbart
+Presented with generous support from the Jewish Partisan Educational FoundationPrologue: M Gelbart

 Die Nakht (The Night)Yehuda Karni